jhonderson/plaid-to-aspirebudget/README.md

 };
 ```

-Notice that the to find the category of a transaction, the `MERCHANT_NAME_TO_CATEGORY_MAPPING` mapping has priority over the `CATEGORY_MAPPING` mapping.
+Notice that when looking for the category of a transaction, the `MERCHANT_NAME_TO_CATEGORY_MAPPING` mapping has priority over the `CATEGORY_MAPPING` mapping.
 Therefore, if the merchant name is found in `MERCHANT_NAME_TO_CATEGORY_MAPPING`, its associated category will be used, otherwise the category returned by plaid will be looked at `MERCHANT_NAME_TO_CATEGORY_MAPPING`.

 Configure the following variable depending onthe date format you use in Google spreadsheet:
 ```javascript